Does Automobile Liability Insurance Cover Intentional Acts?

 No, not always.
 There are many flaws in Texas’ car insurance liability coverage laws.
 Here’s an example.

-Scenario: A man gets angry because he believe you cut him off or wouldn’t let him in etc. He gets mad and intentionally rams your car.
+Scenario: A man gets angry because he believes you cut him off or wouldn’t let him in etc. He gets mad and intentionally rams your car.
 No worries, he has liability insurance, this is an auto collision and this is why we all are required to carry liability insurance right?
 Wrong.

 Under the typical Texas automobile insurance policy, you lose the right to make a claim against a driver who intentionally hits you.
 There is a specific exclusion that says the insurance company is not obligated to pay a single dime if the insured intentionally causes the collision.
 It does not matter how much damage he does or who he hurts.